Skip to main content

 Questions this raises.

-Have you done this for a therapist, lawyer, or advisor before?
+Have you done this for a business like mine before?

 How much of my time does this actually take?

-Fourteen hours total over the four-week build.
-Week 1: 8 hours (2-hour discovery, voice capture, account setup).
+About 20 hours total over the 90-Day Sprint.
+Week 1 is the heaviest: 8 hours for discovery, voice capture, and account setup.
 Weeks 2 to 4: 2 hours each for approvals.
-Post-launch: under 2 hours a week for content approvals and one monthly strategy review.
-Your time on the craft itself doesn't change.
-This is the whole point.
+After go-live: a 15-minute weekly check-in plus content approvals.
+Your time on the work itself does not change.
+That is the whole point.

 Will the AI sound like me or like ChatGPT?

-Like you, if you do the Week-1 homework.
-Every IGP client records 90+ minutes of themselves talking through eight prompts.
+Like you, if you do the Week 1 voice capture.
+Every IGP client records 60 to 90 minutes of themselves talking through a set of prompts.
 We transcribe, extract signature phrases, recurring stories, beliefs, and voice markers, and build a Voice Profile.
 The content engine runs against your Voice Profile on every generation.
 You approve every published piece.
 The AI never publishes unapproved content.

 What's the guarantee?